pieterjd/pieterjd.github.io/_posts/2019-04-30-pg-big-data-analytics-project.md

  So to tackle this issue, I've been over- and undersampling the data.
 The accuracy improved a bit, but still a lot of room for improvement.

  After all, I enjoyed the program (even during the late evening classes) and although challenging, the project was fun to work on!
 The report itself is available on [github](https://github.com/pieterjd/pg-dissertation/blob/master/report/report.pdf).

+ I also presented my work at different occasions, please check the details [for this specific talk]({% link _talks/carcrash-analysis.md %}).